 On the next page, Configurations are defined.
 Configurations are full design images consisting of the static design and one RM per RP.
 You can either create any desired set of configurations, or simply let the wizard select them for you.

-After selecting this option, the minimum set of two configurations has been created.
-Each shift instance has been given
+After selecting this option, the minimum set of two configurations is created.
+Each shift instance is given

 shift_rightin the first configuration and

-Additional configurations can be created by using these two Reconfigurable Modules, but two is all you need to create all the partial bitstreams necessary for this version of the design, as the maximum number of RMs for any RP is two.
+Additional configurations can be created by using these two Reconfigurable Modules, but two is all you need to create all the partial bitstreams necessary for this version of the design, as the maximum number of RMs for any RP is two (not including greybox RMs).

 As with configurations themselves, the runs used to implement each configuration can be automatically or manually created.
 A parent-child relationship will define how the runs interact – the parent run implements the static design and all RMs within that configuration, then child runs reuse the locked static design while implementing the RMs within that configuration in that established context.

 click the Standard DFX link to populate the